smford/eeh-esp32-rfid/README.md

 ## Abandoned
 - Add ability to add users: trainer beeps card, then beeps newly trained users card, eeh-esp32-rfid then posts to API and updates user database
+- When revoking access, disable led and relay, access in web admin, and in full status.
+To do the same effect, revoke access then log out user.

 ## Done
 - Log off a user via the web admin